-Fall and spring assistantship appointments receive a tuition scholarship (waiver) if the appointment is for 75% of the semester (13 out of 17 weeks) and when the students are registered for a minimum of eight (8) graduate credit hours.
+Fall and spring assistantship appointments receive a full tuition scholarship (waiver) if the appointment is for 75% of the semester (13 out of 17 weeks) and when the students are registered for a minimum of eight (8) graduate credit hours.
 All assistants receive a full tuition scholarship.
 Tuition scholarships pay tuition only; students are required to pay all their fees for the number of credit hours they are registered for in the fall and spring semesters.

 Summer assistantships receive a tuition scholarship, up to nine (9) hours, if the appointment is for 50% of the entire summer semester (6 out of the 12 weeks) and when the students are registered for a minimum of three (3) graduate credit hours.
 Summer scholarships pay for all summer classes (i.e. intercession, 6-week, or 8-week courses).
 Tuition scholarships pay tuition only; students are required to pay all their fees for the number of credit hours they are registered for in the summer semesters.
 Graduate assistants that have held a consecutive fall and spring contract for 75% of the semester (13 out of 17 weeks), automatically will receive a nine (9) hour non-working tuition scholarship for the following summer.
 As this tuition scholarship is “non-working,” this scholarship does not include an appointment or stipend.

 Two quarter-time assistantships may be held without special approval.
-Anything over 50% must be first approved by the Graduate School.* Graduate assistants are not allowed to hold a student worker position unless they have special approval through the Graduate School.
+Graduate assistants are not allowed to hold a student worker position unless they have special approval through the Graduate School.

 Salary schedules for graduate assistantships vary from unit to unit.
 Generally doctoral students are paid higher rates than master's students.
 Information about the specific conditions of the appointment should be directed to the department or unit making the appointment.